variant-inc/lazy-terraform/submodules/postgres_replication/README.md

 Module to create required tables for replication

+> To run the module in a local machine, make sure that postgresql-client is installed

 ## Input Variables

 | Name        | Type   | Default Value | Example                                       |